 With strong UNIS leading and logistic support, they extended the work started in 2013 in the frame of the SMIDA project and continued the last years’ work: testing of the new rig, in-situ identational tests, beam test, compression-strength test; tide measurements.

 The spring semester has started at UNIS with 1 week safety course.
 Approximately 100 new students came, among them 2 students supported by the AOCEC project.
-They are Brian Adam McDonald from Memorial University of Newfoundland (Canada) taking AT-211 and AT-205 and Aleksandra Visich from MIPT (Russia), taking the AT-211 course and working on her MSc project.
-It is the first semester for Brian.
+They are Adam Joseph Tremblett from Memorial University of Newfoundland (Canada) taking AT-211 and AT-205 and Aleksandra Visich from MIPT (Russia), taking the AT-211 course and working on her MSc project.
+It is the first semester for Adam.
 Aleksandra was at UNIS in Autumn 2018 and took AT-332.

 Julien-Pooya Weihs (NTNU) – AOCEC MSc student in Autumn 2018